damioresegun/Pknowlesi_denovo_genome_assembly/README.md

 ## How to Cite

-## Table of Contents
-- Abstract
-- How to Cite
-- Table of Contents
-- Data Access
-- Installation
-  - Processing
-	- Conda YAML files
-	- Other Tools not on Conda
-- Pipeline
-	- Preparation
-	- Basecalling
-	- Demultiplexing
-	- Adapter Removal
-	- Checks
-	- Alignment
-	- De novo assembly
-	- Genome size estimation
-	- Decontamination
-	- Racon Polishing
-	- Medaka Correction
-	- Pilon Correction
-	- Remove API and MIT
-	- RepeatMasking
-	- De-chrimerisation
-	- Quality Assessment
-		- QUAST
-		- BUSCO
-		- Pomoxis
-		- Assembly-stats
-	- Ready for annotation
-	- FAQ
-  	- I haven't used barcodes.
-What do I do?
-	- Acknowledgements
-	- References
 ## Data Access
 The completed genomes generated from this pipeline was uploaded to ... with accession code...
-Requirements:
 ## Installation
 ### Processing
 - You will need a GPU in order to carry out basecalling!
 CPU only basecalling while available for Guppy is simply too slow for this pipeline.
 This pipeline was developed using an NVIDIA GTX1060 with 6GB of VRAM.
-- Other NVIDIA GPUs are likely to work as long as
+- Other NVIDIA GPUs are likely to work as long as they have at least **NVIDIA driver version 455 and NVIDIA compute version 6.1**.
+It is advised that you follow the guppy installation guide on the Oxford Nanopore Community website

 ### Conda
 - First and foremost, you will need conda in order to install the vast majority of tools used in this pipeline
-- The yaml file "pipeline.yml" contains a list of tools and the versions which have been tested with this build of the pipeline.
+- The yaml files "Main_pipeline.yml", "Medaka_env.yml", "Blobtools_env.yml", "Quast_env.yml", "Pomoxis_env.yml" contain lists of tools and the versions which have been tested with this build of the pipeline.
 - Install with `conda env update -n test_env --file pipeline.yml`
 - In some cases, the conda yaml installation may not work due to unsolvable conflicts.
-If this occurs, here are the tools and versions you can download from cond:a
+If this occurs, here are the tools and versions you can download from conda.
+  - Note: I w
+  - Main_pipeline.yml:
     - assembly-stats v1.0.1
     - bedtools v2.30
     - bioawk v1.0
-  - blobtools v1.1.1
     - cd-hit v4.8.1
     - flye v2.8.3
     - genometools v1.6.1
     - jellyfish v2.2.10
     - minimap2 v2.17
     - pigz v2.5
     - pilon v1.23
-  - pomoxis v0.2.5
     - porechop v0.2.4
     - pv v1.6.6
     - qcat v1.1.0
-  - quast v5.0.2
     - racon v1.4.20
     - ragtag v1.1.1
     - repeatmasker v4.1.1
     - repeatmodeler v2.0.1
     - samtools v1.11
     - seqkit v0.15.0
+  - Blobtools_env.yml:
+    - blobtools v1.1.1
+    - minimap2 v2.17
+  - Medaka_env.yml:
+  - Pomoxis_env.yml:
+    - pomoxis v0.2.5
+  - Quast_env.yml:
+    - quast v5.0.2
+  -
 ### Other tools not on Conda
 - **Guppy**: Down and install the version which suits your preference from the Nanopore Community site.
 This pipeline has been tested with **version 4.0.15**
 - **Busco** docker image: